 Dream Child takes place some time after the last movie, where lone survivor Alice had finally made Elm street safe from the dream-hopping psycho that is Freddy Krueger and is graduating with her boyfriend and a new set of friends.

-And yet, she cannot shake the feeling that something is wrong; after dreaming of an asylum where a nun was trapped inside with hundreds of maniacs crowding over her, Alice is convinced that Freddy is trying to come back.
-This fear was proven true when the bastard son found a way to return from the grave and start stalking and killing teenagers again, apparently through Alice's unborn child.
+And yet, she cannot shake the feeling that something is wrong; after dreaming of an asylum where a nun gets trapped inside with hundreds of maniacs crowding over her, Alice is convinced that Freddy is trying to come back.
+This fear is proven true when the bastard son finds a way to return from the grave and start stalking and killing teenagers again, apparently through Alice's unborn child.

 With talks of abortion and implied rape, Dream Child is noticeably a dark turn for the Nightmare franchise for its time, attempting to capture the olden times when Freddy is still a grim and creepy movie monster that would scare the jeebus out of moviegoers.
 This seems like a solid idea and at times, it actually shows in the movie as there's more focus on Freddy being a haunting entity; the problem with this, however, is that the star killer grew too comical for his own good and his identity as a pop culture icon among the teenagers certainly didn't help this proposal.
 Because of this, the resulting product is an odd combination that looks like a live action gothic pop-up book with loads of rubbery special effects and more Freddy Kruger one-liners.

 And to further exploit this story-driven approach, Dream Child even boasts the least number of kills from the entire franchise, even less than the psychological horror-focused entry, New Nightmare.
 With only three kills, the movie makes up for the lack of count by sugar coating these murder scenes with as much special effects as possible which is, interestingly, relatively bloodless.